hmvege/LatticeAnalyser/README.md

 # LatticeAnalyser

-This a program for analysis data created from GluonAction, a Lattice QCD program for generating and flowing quenched configurations.
+This a program for analysis data created from (GLAC)[https://github.com/hmvege/GLAC], a Lattice QCD program for generating and flowing quenched configurations.

 ---